Menu Close

 Accident Statement

-• At the scene of an accident, the investigating officer will request the the vehicle operator(s) complete a Tiverton Police Department Accident Statement Form.
-The form provides the operator with the opportunity to describe the circumstances surrounding the accident in his or her own words.
-The form also provides the investigating officer with valuable information so they can complete an accident report in a timely manner.
+• At the scene of an accident, the investigating officer will request the vehicle operator(s) complete a Tiverton Police Department Accident Statement Form.
+The form allows the operator to describe the circumstances surrounding the accident in his or her own words.
+The form also provides the investigating officer with valuable information so they can complete an accident report promptly.
 Click here to view the Tiverton Police Department Accident Statement

 The officer handling your accident will give you an accident report number at the scene of the accident.
 You will need this number in order to obtain your crash report.
 You may purchase your crash report online at least 48 hours after the accident by going to www.buycrash.com.